DocLens: Multi-aspect Fine-grained Evaluation for Medical Text Generation: Evaluation Framework of

+Based on the characteristic of \emph{assistance}, to help medical experts quickly verify the output statements, we also evaluate attribution: the amount of generated information that can be traced back from the input, which corresponds to the \textit{``Input $\Rightarrow$ System Output''} relation in \autoref{fig:entail_diagram}.
+As shown in \autoref{fig:eval_pipeline}, the system also generates citations to the input following each statement, which helps medical experts quickly locate the relevant context and verify the generated information.

-\textbf{Citation recall}: Following ALCE \cite{ALCE}, we prompt LLMs to generate citations from the input for each generated sentence.
-To assess the citation quality, for each sentence in the output, we concatenate the cited sentences and ask GPT-4 to judge whether the cited sentences can fully entail the generated sentence.
-Citation recall is thus defined as the percentage of sentences that can be entailed by their citations.
+Following existing work \cite{liu2023evaluating,ALCE}, we first compute \textbf{citation recall}, which evaluates whether each statement in the system output can be fully supported by the combination of its cited sentences.
+Formally, for each output statement $s$, let $\mathcal{C}$ be the set of input sentences it cites.
+The citation recall of $s$ is $1$ if and only if $\mathcal{C} \Rightarrow s$ and otherwise $0$.
+The citation recall of the whole output is then defined as the percentage of statements that can be entailed by their citations.

+We also evaluate \textbf{citation precision} to examine whether the system generates redundant citations.
+Intuitively, if a statement $s$ can be supported by the combination of its citations $\mathcal{C}$, a citation $c \in \mathcal{C}$ is necessary if it independently supports the statement $s$, or if removing it leaves the statement unsupported.
+Formally, we define the citation precision of $c$ as $1$ if and only if: